RECOMMENDED: Find the perfect business for you with our Business Ideas Tool.

 - Register for taxes.
 You will need to register for a variety of state and federal taxes before you can open for business.

 - Open a business bank account.
-A dedicated checking account for your marketplace website business business keeps your finances organized and makes your business appear more professional to your customers.
+A dedicated checking account for your marketplace website business keeps your finances organized and makes your business appear more professional to your customers.